 We really want to calm your fear of further panic attacks as that fear becomes yet another layer to your suffering.
 You can really do without that right now, as an emotional breakdown is more than enough to cope with!

 If you think you're going to have a heart attack - forget it!
 Most likely you won't.
 Neither will you faint as your blood pressure shoots up when you are stressed.
 People who faint do so because their blood pressure drops.
 You're really not falling apart!
+And here's a method to stop your panic attacks.

 Now read: Symptoms of a nervous breakdown: why you're not going crazy and when to call a doctor.